Segment Data Lakes Overview

 New columns are appended to the end of the table in the Glue Data Catalog as they are detected.

-The Glue database stores the schema inferred by Segment.
+The schema inferred by Segment is stored in a Glue database within Glue Data Catalog.
 Segment stores the schema for each source in its own Glue database to organize the data so it is easier to query.
 To make it easier to find, Segment writes the schema to a Glue database named using the source slug by default.
 The database name can be modified from the Data Lakes settings.

 The recommended IAM role permissions grant Segment access to create the Glue databases on your behalf.
 If you do not grant Segment these permissions, you must manually create the Glue databases for Segment to write to.

-Data Lakes infers the data type for the event it receives.
-Data Lakes looks at the group of events received every hour to infer the data type for that event.
+Data Lakes infers the data type for an event it receives.
+Groups of events are poled every hour to infer the data type for that each event.

-Data Lakes does not change the data type for a column in the Glue tables once it has been set.
-If incoming data does not match the data type in an existing Glue table, Data Lakes tries to cast the column to the target data type.
+Once Data Lakes sets a data type for a column, all subsequent data will attempt to be cast into that data type.
+If incoming data does not match the data type, Data Lakes tries to cast the column to the target data type.

 If the data type in Glue is wider than the data type for a column in an on-going sync (for example, a decimal vs integer, or string vs integer), then the column is cast to the wider type in the Glue table.
 If the column is narrower (for example, integer in the table versus decimal in the data), the data might be dropped if it cannot be cast at all, or in the case of numbers, some data might lose precision.
 The original data in Segment remains in its original format, so you can fix the types and replay to ensure no data is lost.
 Learn more about type casting here.